Upgrade DataStax Enterprise (DSE) 5.1 to 6.9

 • Remove any instance of ExtractingRequestHandler.

 • Remove DSENRTCachingDirectoryFactory.
-Change:
+Change the following configuration:

 <directoryFactory name="DirectoryFactory" class="com.datastax.bdp.search.solr.DSENRTCachingDirectoryFactory"/>